Javion Cohen

-Javion Cohen (born August 8, 2002) is an American professional football offensive guard.
+Javion Cohen (born August 8, 2002) is an American professional football offensive guard for the St. Louis Battlehawks of the United Football League (UFL).
 He played college football at Miami and Alabama.

 Early life

 Cohen was born in Phenix City, Alabama where he attended high school at Central.
 Cohen had have a breakout junior season where he played in 13 games, totaling 42 pancake blocks, and grading 91 percent, as he helped his school win their first state title since 1993.
 Cohen initially committed to play college football for the South Carolina Gamecocks.
 However, Cohen changed his commitment – first to the Auburn Tigers, then to the Alabama Crimson Tide.

 College career

 Alabama

 In Cohen's freshman season in 2020 he appeared in five games playing a total of 28 snaps.
 In the 2021 season, Cohen's role increased as he played in and started 14 games.
 In the 2022 season, Cohen started in eleven of the twelve games he played splitting time with Tyler Booker.
 For his performance on the season, Cohen was named second team All-SEC.
 After the conclusion of the 2022 season, Cohen entered the NCAA transfer portal.